Who does the Cross Timbers Duck Derby benefit?

 Everyone who adopts a duck, whether online, in the mail, at a Duck Race booth or in a sponsoring business is entered into what we call E-Quack, a database that stores all of the information.
 Next to your name in E-Quack is the number of ducks you have adopted.
 The tag range is entered into E-Quack and all the numbers are shuffled up.
 Then, E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 Thus, if you adopted 5 ducks, your name will be placed next to 5 different Tag Numbers.

 How do my ducks get in the water?

 Let’s Tag!
-A few days prior to the Cross Timbers Duck Derby, volunteers will place numbered tags on the bottom of every duck that will be in the Duck Race - which is 10,000!
+A few days prior to the Cross Timbers Duck Derby, volunteers will place numbered tags on the bottom of every duck that will be in the Duck Race.
 The tags are waterproof labels beginning with a 7-digit number and ending with a 7-digit number.

 What is my tag number?

 Tag numbers are automatically and randomly assigned by computer.
 We want to make sure that no duck has an unfair advantage and the race is not fixed, so to ensure the integrity of the race, tag numbers are never given out.
 Rest assured, however, that all the ducks you have adopted will be in the water.

 What if you have 9,000 Adopted Ducks but you have 10,000 Tagged Ducks on Duck Race Day?

 If all our ducks have not been adopted by race day, it means that a lucky adopter can still adopt up to an hour prior to the race.
 Their names will be placed at random into the mix, next to a number that does not already have a name by it.
 Anyone can adopt until an hour before the race begins, as long as the race is not sold out.

 When and where is the Cross Timbers Duck Derby and what does it cost?